 We created a new nonprofit organization in 2009, the Permanent Space Development Foundation, Inc., thanks to volunteer Charles A. Williams who is a government government officer, a Revenue Auditor in the Finance and Administration Cabinet of the Kentucky Department of Revenue.
-We applied for 501(c)3 status and eventually received it.
 We refer to this company by its acronym PSDF.

-Mark started to put the website into a custom Content Management System (CMS), which a German friend (Mario) had created and Mark had been improving (and learning PHP and MySQL programming...), and with the occasional help of other programmers (Jimmy and Jack) who we hired.
+I started to put the website into a custom Content Management System (CMS), which a German friend (Mario) had created the foundation of and I had been improving (and learning PHP and MySQL programming...), and with the occasional help of other programmers (Jimmy and Jack) who we hired for other programming things.
 The website up to that point had been manually edited without any CMS, which was way too inefficient to manage.
-Now it is very quick and easy, and with a lot more features such as citing references, tracking external links, and other things.
+Now it is very quick and easy to expand and modify, and with a lot more features such as citing references, tracking external links, and other things.
 This is custom software for PERMANENT, which we named TreeCMS.

 We had a documents library database -- hundreds of technical publications on PERMANENT technologies -- which had gone offline.
 Actually, it was public in 1998, with over 500 documents, on an IBM Lotus Notes server in Australia, but the techie volunteer (Jonathan Ricketson) moved to the UK and on to other things, and as we all know, IBM Lotus Notes faded into obscurity, while MySQL arose.

-In 2010-2011, we ported the Notes database into MySQL and developed a PHP front end, using hired programmers (Jimmy and Jack).
+In 2010-2011, we ported the Notes database into MySQL as best we could with limited time and resources, and developed a PHP front end, using hired programmers (Jimmy and Jack).
 We have been adding a lot of documents to it.
 We started to make this available publicly in mid-2012.

 While we were at it, we created a new PHP/MySQL structure for our People and Organizations database, for which we hired another programmer (Azad) to create.